MarekMatyas/Cloud-computing-AWS/README.md

 ![](mongo_status.png)

-changed mongod.conf using `cd /etc` and change bindIP to 0.0.0.0 to be public

-restart and enable mongod.

 We will have to change the configuration of the `mongod.conf` but first we need to use `cd /etc` following with `sudo nano mongod.conf` and change the bindIP to `0.0.0.0` for it to be public and make sure the port is correct too.
-This is not a good practice for production environment.
+Using 0.0.0.0 as IP is not a good practice for production environment as it is not secure.

 To check the changes `cat mongod.conf` and check the status `sudo systemctl status mongod`